Abu Dhabi National Oil Company: ADNOC Refining

-ADNOC Refining was created in 1999 to takeover oil refining from ADNOC.
+ADNOC Refining was created in 1999 to take over oil refining from ADNOC.
 ADNOC Refining refines crude oil and condensate, various petroleum products, and granulated sulphur.
 It operates the Ruwais and Abu Dhabi refineries.
 In 2015, it completed a major expansion of its Ruwais Refinery.
 The $10 billion project doubled the capacity of the facility.
 A large part of the increased output is dedicated to diesel production due to demand from Asia.
 Ruwais has the ability to refine 600,000 tonnes of high-quality base oils per year.
 These oils are used primarily for automotive lubricants.
 It is previously known as Abu Dhabi Oil Refining Company (TAKREER).

 Fertiglobe

 In September 2019 Fertiglobe was formed as a result of the merger of ADNOC Fertilizers, (established in 1980) with Dutch firm OCI's Middle East nitrogen fertilizer business.
 ADNOC has a 42% stake in the new business.

 ADNOC Industrial Gas

 ADNOC Industrial Gas was founded in 2007.
 It manufactures industrial gas used in the oil, gas, and petrochemical industries.
 ADNOC Industrial Gas works very closely with ADNOC Gas Processing.
-The firm is a joint-venture between ADNOC and the Linde Group of Germany.
+The firm is a joint venture between ADNOC and the Linde Group of Germany.
 ADNOC holds 51% equity with the remainder held by Linde.
 It is formerly known as ADNOC Linde Industrial Gases Company Limited (ELIXIER).